mehtajaghvi/usb-development-board/getting_started.rst

 	avrdude: Yikes!
 Invalid device signature.
 		 Double check connections and try again, or use -F to override this check.

 #. **Error**

+.. note::  If baud rate is note set properly then stk500 error is encountered.
+	This error also occours if capacitor is not used in case you are programming with Arduino UNO.

 	avrdude: stk500_getparm(): (a) protocol error, expect=0x14, resp=0x14

 	avrdude: stk500_getparm(): (a) protocol error, expect=0x14, resp=0x01